-- be Queensland-based with an Australian Business Number (ABN) or be employed by a Queensland-based organisation with an ABN, and
+- be Queensland-based with an Australian Business Number (ABN)

-- STEM participation: To increase the number of students participating in STEM (science, technology, engineering and mathematics) subjects.
+- STEM participation—to increase the number of students participating in STEM (science, technology, engineering and mathematics) subjects.

-- Public engagement: To increase engagement and participation of the Queensland community in science-based activities.
+- Public engagement—to increase engagement and participation of the Queensland community in science-based activities.

-- Scientist engagement: To increase the number of scientists directly engaging with the Queensland community.
+- Scientist engagement—to increase the number of scientists directly engaging with the Queensland community.

-- Public awareness: To increase awareness and understanding of the great science taking place in Queensland.
+- Public awareness—to increase awareness and understanding of the great science taking place in Queensland.

 About the Engaging Science Grants